gabors-data-analysis/da_case_studies/ch00-tech-prep/da-setup-python.md

 ```

 See the [Graphviz download page](https://graphviz.org/download/) if you do not
 use one of these package managers.
+On macOS, XGBoost also requires the OpenMP
+runtime supplied by Homebrew's `libomp` package.

 ## 5. Create the project environment